corrode/corrode.github.io/content/courses/_index.md

   discuss with your fellow students.
 On top of that, you will have access to the course material and slides as well as a test suite that you can use to check your solutions.
-* We focus on practica  l projects, not theoretical knowledge.
+* We focus on practical projects, not theoretical knowledge.
 You’ll build real applications from day one.
 * We teach you how to use patterns and techniques that are unique to Rust.
 * The standard library will be our best friend.
 No external crates, no magic.
+You will learn how to build the abstractions yourself and how they work.
+This will give you confidence and a better understanding of the underlying concepts.

 ## Why Settle for Less?